unicornultrafoundation/subnet-node/core/deployments/README.md

 ## Security

-- **Tenant Isolation**: Ensures deployments are completely separated
-- **Network Isolation**: Prevents cross-tenant communication
+- **Network Isolation**: Prevents unauthorized communication via network policies
-- **Resource Limits**: Prevents resource exhaustion
+- **Resource Limits**: Prevents resource exhaustion via Kubernetes resource quotas
 - **Audit Logging**: Logs all operations for security auditing
 - **Access Control**: Role-based access control for API endpoints
 - **Secure Execution**: Secure command execution with proper isolation

 ## Performance

-- **Efficient Resource Management**: Optimized resource allocation and monitoring
+- **Efficient Resource Management**: Optimized resource allocation and monitoring via Kubernetes APIs
 - **Real-time Streaming**: Efficient real-time log and event streaming
 - **Caching**: Intelligent caching for frequently accessed data
-- **Connection Pooling**: Efficient connection management for external services
+- **Connection Pooling**: Efficient connection management for Kubernetes API
 - **Metrics Collection**: Low-overhead metrics collection and aggregation

 ## Contributing

-To add a new deployment type:

-1. Create a new directory under `core/deployments/`
-2. Implement the required interfaces
+The deployment system is currently focused on Kubernetes deployments.
+To extend functionality:

+1. Implement additional Kubernetes-specific features
+2. Add new monitoring and management capabilities
-3. Register the manager creator with the factory
+3. Enhance the API with new endpoints
-4. Add configuration options
+4. Improve performance and scalability
-5. Update this README
+5. Update this README with new features

 ## Status

-- ✅ Docker deployment: Complete with full monitoring, logs, and exec support
+- ✅ Kubernetes deployment: Complete with full monitoring, logs, and exec support
-- 🚧 Kubernetes deployment: Planned
-- 🚧 Nomad deployment: Planned
-- 🚧 Terraform deployment: Planned

-The Docker deployment module is fully functional and ready for production use with comprehensive monitoring, logging, and management capabilities.
-Other deployment types are planned for future releases.
+The Kubernetes deployment module is fully functional and ready for production use with comprehensive monitoring, logging, and management capabilities.
+The system has been optimized for Kubernetes-native deployments with full integration to Kubernetes APIs and features.